RTEMS/rtems-docs/user/support/contrib.rst

 Checklist for Merge Requests
 ============================

-Check the following items before you push commits to your merge requests:
+Check the following items before you publish your merge requests:

 * The author name of each commit is a full name of the author.